swcarpentry/shell-novice/README.md

     away afterward.
 This must include a glossary of terms, not only to help learners, but also to help lesson authors summarize what the lesson actually covers.

+*   A *discussion page* that mentions more advanced ideas and tells learners where to go next.

 *   An *instructor's guide* that presents the lesson's legend (or back story), summarizes our experiences with the lesson, and discusses